C programming language

 A file is a collection of bytes that are stored in secondary memory like Hard Disk, CD, Pen Drive (Disk type devices).
 Here collection of bytes represents that data which are storing in memory (in the form of bytes).

 There are two types of files Text files & Binary Files.

 Streams are sequence of bytes of data; it can be in both directions.
 If data is passing to program, it is called input stream and if data is returning (printing) to output device, it is called output stream.

 FILE (capital letters) is a structure, which is declared in stdio.h, a FILE* is a pointer of type FILE which is used to store memory address of a file.

 printf("\nFile opened successfully,");

-is using to open “ok.txt” file in read mode.
-If file opened successfully, fopen return memory address of “ok.txt” file to fp, and fp is a FILE*.
+Here, fopen is using to open "ok.txt" file in read mode.
+If file opened successfully, fopen returns the memory address of "ok.txt" file to fp, where fp is a FILE* (FILE Pointer).
 If file does not open successfully, fopen returns NULL to fp.